inf3cti0n95/sidekik/docs/codebase-overview.md

 ## What Next?

-Read the [next section](design-principles.md) to the design principles behind sidekik.
+Read the [next section](package-codebase.md) which discusses the codebase of every package in the repository.